packit/packit.dev/content/docs/source-git/work-with-source-git/_index.md

 best:

-1. **Rebase against the main upstream branch** (a.k.a. `git pull --rebase upstream master`).
+1. **Rebase against the main upstream branch** (a.k.a. `git pull --rebase upstream main`).
 This solution implies that you are able to perform the force-push operation (e.g. Fedora and CentOS dist-git instances don't allow force-pushes).
-Packit will not help you with the rebase process in any way and it's up to you to complete the rebase.
+This solution creates the cleanest git-history though force-pushing is not a best practices for working with a shared git-branch so we suggest to use this only when necessary (e.g. when updating to a new upstream release).
 2. **Create a new branch for every upstream release**.
 No rebase needed — may require good branch hygiene since the number of branches can skyrocket.
-No dedicated help from Packit again, you are running all the `git` commands.
+This is probably the easiest and most straightforward solution.
-3. **Merge upstream changes** (a.k.a. `git merge upstream/master`).
+3. **Merge upstream changes** (a.k.a. `git merge upstream/main`).
 Does not alter existing git history, yet makes it more complicated.
+You also need to make sure that downstream code changes (meaning, downstream patches) need to be on top of the `upstream_ref` git ref so packit can process them correctly.

 ### Common "how-tos" with source-git